Company News

 Who Can Apply for the SBN Funding?

-State-funded primary schools in England who already offer some early years education, such as a reception class, can apply for the grant to open a new nursery provision or to expand their existing nursery provision.
+State-funded primary schools in England who already offer some early years education, such as a reception class, can apply for the grant to open a new nursery provision or to expand their existing nursery provision, as well as maintained nursery schools in England seeking to expand their nursery provision on their current school premises.

 SBNs can be, for the purposes of the grant:

-• childminders, or private, voluntary, and independent nurseries that are contracted to deliver nursery provision on a school site, or to operate on a school's behalf
+- childminders and private, voluntary, and independent (PVI) nurseries contracted to deliver nursery provision on a school site, or operating on a school's behalf

 How Do I Apply for SBN Funding?